NoakLiu/GraphSnapShot/README.md

 ### GraphSnapShot

 GraphSnapShot is a framework for fast storage, retrieval and computation for graph learning, developed by Shawn Dong Liu.
+It can quickly store and update the local topology of graph structure, just like take snapshots of the graph.

 ![model construction](./assets/SSDReS.png)